Geometric-Analysis: Pressure-Angle / Overturning-Moment

 This does not make any difference to the contact-force or overturning moment.
 However, the cam's radius of curvature increases, which will reduce its Hertzian Contact-stress.

-The contact force at each of the sliding-joint is inversely proportional to the length of the sliding-joint.
+The contact force at each end of the sliding-joint is inversely proportional to the length of the sliding-joint.